magicstickuk/enqueue/readme.txt

 *   Enqueue jQuery and CSS packages from a library of popular packages
 *	Save your favourite packages to access easily across all your projects
 *	Drag an drop packages to change package dependancies
-*	Add your own custom packages to our public library or make them visible for your use only.
+*	Add your own custom packages to our public library or make them visible for your use only
-*	Export and Import your Enqueue configuration across all your projects.
+*	Export and Import your Enqueue configuration across all your projects
+*	Save and edit your favourite lists for use across all your projects

 == Installation ==